Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 It is easy to understand why we rebel against God.

-We behold a mere reflection of his excellence.
-We know him only through his natural handiwork, his Biblical revelation, our conscience, and the experiences of others.
+We see only a dim reflection of his excellence in his natural handiwork and in his Biblical revelation, as well as through our conscience and the experiences of others.
+Furthermore, suffering distorts our perception of his goodness.

-Suffering distorts our perception of God’s goodness.
-Therefore, we must often exercise faith to believe he is truly who he claims to be.
+Therefore, we must often exercise faith to believe that he is truly who he claims to be.

-In addition, we are born with a sinful nature that compels us to think and act selfishly, independent of God.
+In addition, we are born with a sinful nature that compels us to think and act selfishly, independent of him.
 We live in a world of immorality that leads us astray.

 These factors explain our rebellion against God, but why did Satan rebel against him?